RWensveen/com.broadlink/APPSTORE.md

 * SP3S - power socket switch with meter
 * MP1 - 4 way power socket switch

 See compatibility list further on.

+# Soon to be supported devices

+* HYSEN - Thermostats by Hysen

 # Device configuration